laviniaclare/novellia-pets/README.md

 ### Login

-For the purposes of this exercise I have implemented a drop-down with a list of users that you can select to see how these users would see the app.
+For the purposes of this exercise I have implemented a drop-down with a list of hard-coded users that you can select to see how these users would see the app.
 In a production system we would obviously want real oath but I figured this was a simple way to make it easy to poke around as different personas.

 ### Data store